vmallet/ida-plugins/README.md

 * [YaCo](https://github.com/DGA-MI-SSI/YaCo): Collaborative Reverse-Engineering for IDA.
 When enabled, an unlimited number of users can work simultaneously on the same binary.
 Any modification done by any user is synchronized through git version control.
 It has been initially released at [SSTIC 2017](https://www.sstic.org/2017/presentation/YaCo/)

 * [Yagi](https://github.com/airbus-cert/Yagi): Yet Another Ghidra Integration for IDA.
 Yagi intends to include the wonderful Ghidra decompiler into both IDA pro and IDA Free.

-* [Zynamics BinDiff](http://www.zynamics.com/bindiff.html): BinDiff is a comparison tool for binary files, that assists vulnerability researchers and engineers to quickly find differences and similarities in disassembled code.